Wardrium/VoiceSearch/README.md

 **Video Commands (Can be used to control video playback when watching a video):**
 * pause, resume, play, rewind, skip, restart, lower volume, increase volume, mute, unmute, channel, subscribe, unsubscribe (self explainatory)
 * rewind *, skip * can also be used to specify the number of seconds. rewind/skip without specifying the seconds will rewind/skip 5 seconds.

+# Future Improvements
+* UI for showing available commands.
+* UI for showing what Artyom processes user input as.
+Sometimes it will misinterpret what the user says, causing nothing to happen.
+* Support voice commands for all YouTube pages.
+Currently only supports the major ones.
+* Improve search mode commands to allow editing of text in the search box so user can fix mistakes faster.